About Us & Fairy Lamps

-Fairy lamps or Night lights as they are popularly known were marketed in Victorian England by Samuel Clarke, a candle manufacturer, it was his way of selling more candles.
+Fairy lamps or Night lights as they are more popularly known, were marketed in Victorian England by Samuel Clarke, a candle manufacturer, it was his way of selling more candles.
 Fairylamps were made from about 1880 and came in three sizes Wee, Pyramid & Fairy.

 Fairy lamps also came on elaborate stands, pottery bases, wall plaques, chandeliers or epergnes, often with nosegay type flower holders.
 Samuel Clarke had them manufactured by other great names of the day, Royal Worcester, Doulton, Taylor Tunnicliffe, Thomas Webb & Sons and Stevens & Williams.